Butler Pennsylvania 33

 prolonging it even,

-slower, ever slower it seemed,
+slower, ever slower,

 each intoning drawn-out drum rolls,

-upbeat in triumph I mused,
+upbeat in triumph it seemed,

 as if each were entering